For Filipinos – Para sa mga Pilipino

 - The Consulate of the Philippines in Finland reopened on 16 July 2020.
 However, Philippine tourist visas are not yet processed except in exceptional cases, wait for a separate notification.
 Note: the new address is in Espoo.

 - The Philippine Embassy was opened in Stockholm on 15 May 2020.
 The Embassy takes care of renewal of Philippine passports.
 There are also Consular Outreaches for the Filipinos living in Finland.
-(Next outreach will be in March 2021.)
+(Next outreach will be in April 2021.
+If you neew renewal next year, read also the announcement below.)

 - The Finnish Ministry for Foreign Affairs still recommends that you do not travel abroad.
 The Philippines is not a safe country right now.
 Tourist trips to the Philippines are not allowed.
-Only OFWs, Filipinos and their Finnish family members, etc., who have really compelling reasons to come to the country can travel to the Philippines.
+Only OFWs, Balikbayans (Filipinos and their Finnish family members), etc., and who have really compelling reasons to come to the country can travel to the Philippines.

 - Filipinos will soon be allowed to go abroad again.
 More information later.